Burma Railway: Bridge 277: Bridge on the River Khwae

-A first wooden railroad bridge over the Khwae Yai was finished in February 1943, which was soon accompanied by a more modern ferro-concrete bridge in June 1943, with both bridges running in a NNE–SSW direction across the river.
-The newer steel and concrete bridge was made up of eleven curved-truss bridge spans which the Japanese builders brought from Java in the Dutch East Indies in 1942.
+The first wooden railroad bridge over the Khwae Yai was finished in February 1943, which was soon accompanied by a more modern ferro-concrete bridge in June 1943, with both bridges running in a NNE–SSW direction across the river.
+The steel and concrete bridge consisted of eleven curved-truss bridge spans brought by the Japanese from Java in 1942.
+This is the bridge that still remains today.